Our Days of Eulogy: Background

 In late September of 2005, Our Days of Eulogy was announced.
 The compilation would contain five live tracks, in addition to the Endless EP, and the out-of-print debut EP Above the Fall of Man.
 A release date of November 15 was expected.
 Prior to its release, clips were made available for streaming on the MTV.com website.

 The albums tracks were recording at several different locations, including: Alliance Studios and Prophet Sound, both in Boston, MA, as well as The Downtown in Farmindale, Long Island, NY, and Zing Studios in Westfield, MA.

+The album marked the bands final release on Eulogy Records, Eulogy included a bonus disc on the album sampling their most promising acts at the time such as Evergreen Terrace and On Broken Wings.